elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Ecto.Query.first |> Botany.Repo.all`.
 The last pipe handles the query to `Botany.Repo.all`,
 which evaluates the query and returns a list of structures, corresponding to the records satisfying the query.
-Or maybe better pipe the query through `Botany.Repo.one`, since `Ecto.Query.first` is anyway guaranteed to contain no more than one records.
+Or maybe better pipe the query through `Botany.Repo.one`, since `Ecto.Query.first` is anyway guaranteed to contain no more than one record.

 ```iex
 iex> Botany.Plant |> Ecto.Query.first |> Botany.Repo.one